 Are your roots starting to peek through?
-Don’t panic—it’s time for a root touch-up!
-The key to flawless hair is choosing the right color that seamlessly blends your regrowth with the rest of your hair.
-Pick the wrong shade, and your roots may become far too noticeable.
-This guide will walk you through how to select the perfect hair color for your root touch-up — and keep your hair looking salon-fresh.
+Don’t panic—it’s time for a root touch-up.
+The secret to flawless hair is selecting the right color that blends seamlessly with your regrowth.
+Pick the wrong shade, and your roots could stand out in all the wrong ways.

-Why Root Touch-Ups Matter?
+Why Root Touch-Ups Matter

 -

-Maintain a polished, professional look.
+Maintain a polished, professional look

 -

-Extend the time between full color sessions.
+Extend the time between full color sessions

 -

-Blend new growth with your existing hair color.
+Blend new growth with your existing shade

 -

-Preserve a youthful, vibrant appearance.
+Preserve a youthful, vibrant appearance

 Step 1: Know Your Natural Hair Color